Carlmont High School

-Carlmont High School is a public high school in Belmont, California, United States serving grades 9–12 as part of the Sequoia Union High School District.
+Carlmont High School is a public high school in Belmont, California, United States, serving grades 9–12 as part of the Sequoia Union High School District.
 Carlmont is a California Distinguished School.

 Carlmont was founded in 1952 as "a school within a school" at Sequoia High School, with four hundred fifty freshman and sophomore students.

-Name
+History

-Its name derives from the campus straddling the two adjacent cities of San Carlos and Belmont (thus the portmanteau of San Carlos + Belmont).
+The school's name is derives from the campus straddling the two adjacent cities of San Carlos and Belmont (thus the portmanteau of San Carlos + Belmont).
 Because this hilly area is referred to as "the highlands", the school team was named "The Scots", and the mascot is a kilted Scottish highland warrior, named Carl Monty.
 The Carlmont campus was built on 42 acre at a cost of about $2.5 million.
 Carlmont students come from Belmont, San Carlos, Redwood City, Redwood Shores, and East Palo Alto.